Are you a caregiver?

 Fall Prevention is Critical

-Caregivers should help reduce risks by keeping living spaces clutter-free, improving lighting, encouraging supportive footwear, and assisting with balance or mobility needs.
+Caregivers can help reduce risks by keeping living spaces clutter-free, improving lighting, encouraging supportive footwear, and assisting with balance or mobility needs.

 Medication and Treatment Adherence Matter